 Most people are familiar with transdermal ultrasound exams, during which the ultrasound transducer is passed over the surface of the skin to produce images of internal structures.
 To assess issues related to the female reproductive system, however, doctors sometimes recommend a transvaginal ultrasound (TVUS).
-This procedure involves placing a specially designed transducer into the vagina to produce clearer images for the assessment of some conditions.
+This procedure involves inserting a specially designed transducer into the vagina to produce clearer, detailed images for the assessment of some conditions.

 It’s not uncommon for women to approach a TVUS exam with apprehension.
 However, understanding why the exam was recommended, how it can benefit you, and what to expect during the procedure can help ease any anxiety and give you a greater sense of control over your health care.
 Don’t hesitate to ask your doctor or radiologic technologist any questions you have about the exam.